ellensp/check-avr-bootloader-clears-flash/readme.md

-Tests that the end of flash ram on a a atmega2560 is cleared by the bootloader on a new firmware upload.
+Tests that the end of flash ram on a atmega2560 is cleared by the bootloader on a new firmware upload.

 There is a long known bug in a lot of mega2560 boot loaders that does not clear that flash above 0x3C000 This checks if your bootloader is effected by this or not.

 AVR Fuse reading based on code found at https://www.avrfreaks.net/forum/read-fuse-bits-runtime by David Prentice